'The Spiritual Significance of Eating' Book: Do Not Eat Without Joy

 There are many parallels between eating and communing with God as well as connections between the spirituality of eating and the sharing of meals with others.
 The first episode of eating starts in the very...

-Warning about eating
+Warning about Eating

 The stomach is a literal hole in our body which is to be fed with the proper amount of food.
-We often turn to the stomach when actually it is the heart which needs to be filled.
+We often turn to the stomach when actually it is the heart that needs to be filled.
 "Blessed are those who hunger and thirst for righteousness, for they shall be filled."
 (Matthew 5:6)

 When we fill our hearts with God's love, we do not need to turn to food to fill that void.
 Our relationship with God will help to discern which needs to be filled - our stomachs or our hearts.

-(From The Spiritual Significance of Eating , Minnicks, pp.11-14)
+(From The Spiritual Significance of Eating, Minnicks, pp.11-14)